 Common trouble areas:

-- Money management
+- Money management leading to money problems

 - Handling family traditions, holidays, special occasions

 - Disciplining children

 Gottman's research tells us that 69% of couple problems are fundamentally unsolvable.
 Couples may have personality traits, cultural values, or deeply held beliefs that may set up inevitable and unavoidable cycles of conflict.